Andrew Mercer Reformatory for Women: Construction

 It was situated west of downtown Toronto, on the grounds of the farm of the provincial asylum located to the north on Queen Street.
-The main building, four-stories tall, oriented north-south was 110 ft long and 65 ft wide with a 90 ft tower at the front, which served as the main entrance.
-There were three-story east and west wings each being 118 ft long and 52 ft wide.
-To the rear were two-story buildings holding the boilers and a workshop.
+The main building, four-storeys tall, oriented north-south was 110 ft long and 65 ft wide with a 90 ft tower at the front, which served as the main entrance.
+There were three-storey east and west wings each being 118 ft long and 52 ft wide.
+To the rear were two-storey buildings holding the boilers and a workshop.
 There were two open areas for prisoners to have outdoor time.
 The building was red brick in a Gothic Revival style.
 The building was designed by architect Kivas Tully of the Ontario Department of Public Works.
 It held 147 regular cells and 49 in the basement, to be used for punishment, and could hold 250 prisoners.
 It was partially built by prisoners from the nearby Toronto Central Prison.

 The cost of construction was ($ in dollars).
 The funds for the building came from the estate of Andrew Mercer, who died intestate and his estate in the amount of ($ in dollars) ended up in the coffers of the Province of Ontario.
 The other portion of Andrew Mercer's estate was used for an Eye and Ear Infirmary at Toronto General Hospital.